Hxs123/Headline/README.md

 	npm install

 To run on a virtual device, start the device

 	android avd

-and then type,
+and then type

+	cd Headline/
-	cd (wherever you saved this repo i.e. react-native/Headline) react-native start
+	react-native start

+Answer No to any prompts from this next command

+	react-native android
 	react-native run-android

+And you should have a running Headline app on your device

-See [Running on Device](https://facebook.github.io/react-native/docs/running-on-device-android.html) for physical android devices.
+Check out [Running on Device](https://facebook.github.io/react-native/docs/running-on-device-android.html) for running on physical android devices.

 # Functionality